Acronychal/ad-lab/README.md

 # AD-Labs Overview
-This is an active directory lab conducted in a virtual environment hosted in a hyperconverged Proxmox VE cluster.
+This is an active directory lab conducted in a hyperconverged Proxmox VE cluster.

-The scripts in this repo will help generate an ADDS lab with users who decided to make poor password choices.
+The scripts in this repo will facilitate an ADDS lab with users who decided to make poor password choices.

 ---
 # Lab Compontents & Requirements
 - Proxmox VE 7.4 Host
-  - OVS Bridge 500
+  - OVS Bridge
-  - OVS IntPort 500
+  - OVS IntPort
-- Server Windows Server 2022
+- Server: Windows Server 2022
-- Client Windows Enterprise 11
+- Client: Windows Enterprise 11

 # Lab Topology
 ![Lab Diagram](diagrams/AD-LAB-Topology.png)